-The first question is of course how to find such an ordering.
-In this section, we present the Tarjan's algorithm [178] in the graph theory to find the "best" ordering for the Gauss- Seidel method.
+The question now is of course how to find such an ordering.
+In this section, we present the Tarjan's algorithm [184] in the graph theory to find the "best" ordering for the Gauss-Seidel method.
 Tarjan's algorithm is used to find strongly connected components in a graph.
 A strongly connected component is a maximal subset of vertices such that there is a path between any two vertices in the subset.
-Tarjan's algorithm uses depth first search on the graph:
+Tarjan's algorithm uses depth-first search on the digraph:

-- 1. Drop some of the entries in the matrix A, which are considered non-essential.
-This will transform the graph corresponding to A to a directed one. - 2.
+- 1. Drop some of the entries in the matrix A, which are non-essential.
+This will transform the graph corresponding to A to a digraph; see Remark 7.5. - 2.
 Find the strongly connected components in this directed graph.
-Each one of these components will correspond to a diagonal block in the stiffness matrix after the permutation.
-In fact, after permutation according to the strongly connected component ordering obtained by the Tarjan's algorithm, the matrix A will have the following structure:
+Each one of these components correspond to a diagonal block in the stiffness matrix after permutation.